 There was a high degree of demand for U.S. railway securities in countries like Germany.
 American banks such as Jay Cooke & Co. sensing this opportunity marketed railway securities to the Germans.
 This demand for securities was only augmented by the £200 million which France was required to pay to Germany after being defeated in the Franco-Prussian war.
 Thus, money followed to the U.S. from countries such as Germany, funding the boom in railway construction.

 This continued until Germany underwent a series of economic reforms in 1873 which created an opportunity for German investors to invest closer to home.
 Hence, funding for the U.S. railway construction boom from Germany dried up.

 In Addition to this, in May of 1873, a European real estate bubble burst, thus, demand for U.S. railway securities in Europe almost completely dried up in the months preceding the Panic.

 Credibility of the railway sector in the U.S.

-Such scandals eroded investor confidence in railway companies, and hence, at the first opportunity to invest closer to home, German investors decided to invest their money in projects closer to home rather than in these companies.
+Such scandals eroded investor confidence in railway companies, and hence, on the first opportunity to invest closer to home, German investors decided to invest their money in projects closer to home rather than in these companies.

 Such scandals also made it very difficult for the U.S. government to bailout the struggling railway companies due to the perception of them being corrupt.